Quantum reservoir computing in Jaynes-Cummings models: Nonlinear memory and time-series prediction: JC model for QRC

 where $\omega_{a}^{\prime} = \omega_{a} + \chi^{\prime}$ and $\chi^{\prime} = \chi^{2}/\delta$.
-The Hamiltonian in Eq. \ref{disp_int} is called the dispersive JC Hamiltonian (DJC).
+The Hamiltonian in Eq. \ref{disp_int} is called the dispersive JC (DJC) Hamiltonian.
 It is diagonal in the composite basis $\{|ng\rangle, |ne\rangle\}$, where $\{|n\rangle\}$ are the number states.
-It is of particular importance in cavity/circuit-QED since in this regime, one can perform a non-demolition measurement of the state of the qubit by measuring the bosonic mode number operator $c^{\dagger}c$.
-In the presence of driving and in the rotating frame, we get the DJC Hamiltonian
+It is of particular importance in cavity/circuit QED since in this regime, one can perform a non-demolition measurement of the state of the qubit by measuring the bosonic mode number operator $c^{\dagger}c$~\cite{Wallraff2004}.
+For our reservoir, we focus on the resonant regime, where the driving frequencies are set equal to the bare qubit and bosonic mode frequencies i.e. $\omega_{b}=\omega_{1} $ and $\omega^{\prime}_{a}=\omega_{2} $ respectively.
+In this case, going to the rotating frame of the driving fields, we get the DJC reservoir Hamiltonian as the following: